emiljapelt/SharpTemplar/README.md

 # SharpTemplar
 SharpTemplar is a library that makes it easy to create HTML webpages in C#.
+It can be used in two forms, FreeForm or ~~GuidedForm~~.

 ## Terminology
 | Term | Description |